Studies in Science with Foundation Year BSc

 Assessment

-Methods of assessment during the foundation year reflect those that you will find later in your degree to ensure that you are well prepared for continuing study.
+Methods of assessment during the foundation year reflect those that you'll find later in your degree to ensure that you're well prepared for continuing study.
 Assessment is a key way of enabling you to learn by doing and feedback from tutors supports this process.

 Entry requirements

-A-level: ABB or above, or equivalent excluding critical thinking and general studies.
+A-level: ABB or above, excluding critical thinking and general studies.

 To be considered for admissions to this extended degree, the subject range of these qualifications must not match that required by the discipline you wish to study at degree level.